Powered by OpenAIRE graph

 Abstract

-Akerlof (2012, 2013) has argued individuals often do not behave according to rational expectations.
-He shows how buyers in a complete lemon’s market are worse off if they behave irrationally---like loons.
-We examine several different lemon’s market situations (including when workers may signal or be screened to reveal their quality) to determine the effects on welfare for loons and for society as a whole.
-Sometimes there are opposite effects for welfare for society and loons.
-Also, in some cases, both society and loons are better off due to loony behavior.
-Key Words: Lemons, asymmetric information, and signaling
+In Akerlof (2012, 2013), Akerlof and Tong (2013), and Akerlof and Shiller (2015), it is argued that individuals often do not behave according to rational expectations.
+They show how buyers in a complete lemons market are worse off if they behave irrationally – like loons.
+I examine different situations with asymmetric information (including when workers may signal or be screened to reveal their ability) to determine the effects on welfare for loons and for society.
+Sometimes there are opposite effects for welfare, for society and loons.
+It is also possible for society to gain when loons, on average, gain from loony behavior.

 Related Organizations